JordanMartinez/purescript-jordans-reference/41-Ecosystem/Readme.md

 # Ecosystem

+This folder is still a work-in-progress!

+See [the related issues](https://github.com/JordanMartinez/purescript-jordans-reference/issues?q=is%3Aissue+is%3Aopen+label%3AEcosystem) regarding this folder for a more up-to-date understanding.

 This folder will do 3 things:
 - Document 'library stacks': libraries that are often used together to solve some problem.
 - Organize Purescript libraries by tag (e.g. Bindings, Typeclasses, UI, data types, etc.)